jpverkamp/blog/content/programming/2015/2015-04-17-its-all-greek-to-me.md

 ['English', u'Dutch', u'Chinese', u'English']
 ```

 Neat!
 We've already found 5 cycles that involve English alone.
 But how many cycles are there all together?
 For that, we need a way to determine if a cycle is actually unique.
 If you have the cycles `A -> B -> C -> A`, that's the same as `B -> C -> A -> B`.
-You can do this by putting the cycles in {{< wikipedia "lexical order" >}} (so that the 'smallest' element in the cycle is first).
+You can do this by putting the cycles in [[wiki:lexical order]]() (so that the 'smallest' element in the cycle is first).

 ```python
 def reorder(cycle):